 Supporting Loved Ones Through Mental Health Challenges

-In this strange and unprecedented time, we are all experiencing heightened anxiety and feelings of depression.
+In challenging times, we all experiencing heightened anxiety and feelings of depression.
 We feel grief, fear, and uncertainty.
-And many of us are separated from the support systems that have kept us going through tough times in the past.
+And this can be especially difficult when we are separated from the support systems that have kept us going through tough times in the past.

-Last month I wrote about the new empathy that society is feeling, as a whole, for the experience of chronic illness.
+During the COVID-19 pandemic, I wrote about the new empathy that society is feeling, as a whole, for the experience of chronic illness.
 I want to take this opportunity to think about mental illness through this lens.
 One in five adults, and one in six youth, experience mental illness each year.
-Most people in quarantine are struggling with feelings that these individuals experience on a daily basis.
-When this pandemic is over, I hope we can all remember how this feels, and use it to fuel compassion for others.
+Most people in quarantine were struggling with feelings that these individuals experience on a daily basis.
+With the end of the pandemic, I hope we can all still remember how this feels, and use it to fuel compassion for others.

 So what can we do, now and in the future, to support those we love?